arnolddinkla/AC_Mods/README.md

 # archcraft-mods
+Remember to:
-Remember to 	- install nerd-fonts-isoveka and run fix modules
+		- install nerd-fonts-isoveka and run fix modules
 		- enable ntpdate.service

-archcraft styling  mods
+archcraft styling  mods:
  - basically a rehash of the archcraft's beach style but lightened up a lot.

    - Openbox